Paulescu/practical-nlp-2021/README.md

     - animated gif showing the train loop, top-down approach.

-### 2. Build and deploy a production ready sentiment analyzer as a REST API
+### 2. [Project] Build and deploy an email/SMS spam detector

 - [ ] Plan of attack
+    - Tools we are going to use: poetry, git, Jupyter, code editor (PyCharm, VSCode...)
+    - Install necessary dependencies and build a model with Jupyter.
+    -

 - [x] Train model 1: Bag-of-words with learned embeddings.
     - [Pending to add logging of embeddings with Tensorboard](https://pytorch.org/tutorials/intermediate/tensorboard_tutorial.html)
 - [ ] Train model 2: Bag-of-words with GloVe embeddings.